SetuCoder/C73-and-C74-Project/README.md

-### Minor changes like Using KeyboardAvoidingView and ToastAndroid

-and thats it :)
+### C73 projetc with a search bar, read and find functionality